UnumID/react-web-sdk/README.md

 **goToLogin** (`() => void`) _optional_: A function which redirects the user to your existing login page.
 You should provide this if you are using Unum ID as an additional authentication factor on top of your existing login.
 If this prop is not provided, the login fallback option will not be available.

+**userCode** (`string`) _optional_: A code which uniquely identifies a user in your system.
+If provided, it will allow the holder to call back to your api and enable functionality including just-in-time credential issuance.

 ## Examples